Fraunhofer-AISEC/measured-boot-tools/calculate-srtm-pcrs/README.md

 The tool is work in progress and currently only supports x86 systems started by QEMU with OVMF and a Linux kernel as PE/COFF image.

-- PCR0 UEFI is calculated based on the CRTM and OVMF firmware
+- PCR0 UEFI is calculated based on the OVMF firmware
 - PCR1 UEFI Configuration is calculated using the EFI boot variables
 - PCR2 is calculated based on optionally specified 3rd party UEFI drivers
 - PCR3 is calculated based on optionally specified 3rd party UEFI driver configurations